top of page

 Nature Time

-On core days, Sparks begin the day in nature (weather permitting) for approx 1 hour in the mornings, and break after lunch for up to one hour.
+On core days (Mon-Thur), Sparks begin the day in nature (weather permitting) for approx 1 hour in the mornings, and break after lunch for up to one hour.

 What subjects do Sparks learn?

-• Daily badge plan requirements in math and reading ("numbers and letters").
-Under this umbrella includes topics like learning to tell time, decimal place, fractions, multiple digit calculations, money math, earth's rotation and the calendar, creating stories and illustrating them, speaking to an audience, reading aloud and independently, writing sentences, basic spelling and eventually typing.
+Daily badge plan requirements in math and reading ("numbers and letters").
+Under this umbrella include topics like telling time, decimal and place value, fractions, multiple digit calculations, money math, earth's rotation and the calendar, creating stories and illustrating them, speaking to an audience, reading aloud and independently, writing sentences, basic spelling and eventually typing.

-• Quest subjects in the afternoon also include natural science, history, engineering and technology, the arts, introductory physics, chemistry, and entrepreneurship.
+Quests in the afternoon also include natural science, history, engineering and technology, the arts, introductory physics and chemistry, and entrepreneurship.

-• During Socratic launches, our youngest learners develop skills to hold debates and treat each other with respect while deepening their understanding of the world and what makes us human.
+During Socratic launches, even our youngest learners develop skills to hold debates and treat each other with respect while deepening their understanding of the world and what makes us human.

-Are Guides more like traditional "teachers" in Spark Studio?
+Are Guides more like traditional "teachers" in Spark Labs?

 Sparks guides are the ninjas of Acton Academy guides.
 We are more directive in Sparks studio than in upper levels, but the goal is to develop independent learners over time, as they grow and demonstrate they're ready to level-up.
 We consider Sparks Studio like the training wheels of Acton.
 In the true spirit of Montessori, Evoke guides encourage and invite Sparks to follow modeled behavior, come along on adventures, inspire learning of core skills (like demonstrating new language or math materials), read aloud the steps to science experiments ("goggles on!"), and identify what Sparks need to work on in order to move forward with the badge plan.